 10. Oman's Development in Construction

 Madinat Sandan, constructed as a beacon for business and a home for the staff, was established in early 2019.
 The industrial zone spans over 250,000 square meters and house over 2400 outlets, including 1250residential units and 400 offices.

-Madinat Al Irfan- City of the Future is possibly the most ambitious projects started in the Sultanate of Oman, a billion riyals development houses everything from the Oman Convention and Exhibition Center (OCEC) to five-star hotels, and a smartly planned city.
+Madinat Al Irfan- City of the Future is possibly the most ambitious project started in the Sultanate of Oman; a billion riyals development houses everything from the Oman Convention and Exhibition Center (OCEC) to five-star hotels, a smartly planned city.

 We at commitbiz is a talented team dedicated to assisting a wide variety of business setup services ranging from Incorporation services, accounting and taxation services to visa services.
 For further information or in the case of any query or assistance for your business needs, do not hesitate to click here and contact us.